smithy-lang/smithy-python/designs/exceptions.md

     """Whether the error is a throttling error."""
 ```

-If an exception with `RetryInfo` is received while attempting to send a
+If an exception with `ErrorRetryInfo` is received while attempting to send a
 serialized request to the server, the contained information will be used to
 inform the next retry.

-### Service Exceptions
+### Service Errors

-Exceptions returned by the service MUST be a `CallException`. `CallException`s
+Errors returned by the service MUST be a `CallError`. `CallError`s include a
-include a `fault` property that indicates whether the client or server is
+`fault` property that indicates whether the client or server is responsible for
-responsible for the exception.
-HTTP protocols can determine this based on the
+the exception.
+HTTP protocols can determine this based on the status code.
-status code.

 Similarly, protocols can and should determine retry information.
 HTTP protocols
 can generally be confident that a status code 429 is a throttling error and can